 Yes, you want your child to get their best score on the SSAT, but it's essential to know that standardized tests are only one of several criteria considered by private school admission committees.
 Don't think of the SSAT as the the be-all and end-all of getting in — because it's not — and that type of thinking can work against students on test day by supercharging their nerves.

 So, tip number one: take a deep breath.
-Various intangible factors — from first-time jitters to health and getting a good night’s sleep — can affect standardized test scores, and in another article, we cover tips for approaching the SSAT.
+Various intangible factors — from first-time jitters to health and getting a good night’s sleep — can affect standardized test scores, and in other articles, we cover tips for reducing standardized test stress and approaching the SSAT.
 Here, we’re going to look at SSAT prep and studying best practices.

 Please note that this article pertains specifically to the Middle and Upper Level (high school) versions of the SSAT.
 Okay, let’s sharpen those number two pencils and get right down to it!

 The SSAT is a comprehensive standardized test that measures students’ verbal, quantitative math, reading, and writing abilities.
 The idea of studying for everything that could appear on this three-hour test is mind-boggling!
 Instead, focus your child on the areas where they could use improvement.